LOADING ...

 She stepped them and reached for her ratty platforms.

-She called for her mother and inquired as to location,
+She called for her mother and as to their location,

 And there on the sidewalk, stories down,

-Lay here tinfoil shoes in a tattered heap.
+Lay here special tinfoil shoes in a heap.

 This was not a decision,

-Given that mike was at her heels and barking very loudly.
+Given mike was biting at her heels and barking very loudly.

-She over the mongrel and had just enough time to grab some
+She leapt over the mongrel and had just enough time to grab

 and some tape, before mike lunged.